 INDUSTRY NEWSA Closer Look – Bright Future for Off-Site and Component Manufacturing Undersupply Anchors U.S. Housing Forecast New Framing Product Improves Thermal Efficiency Hands-On Learning Prepares Installers for Mass Timber Builds Remodeling Market Remains Strong for Foreseeable Future Sustainable Wood Products Play Key Role in Transition to Forest Economy Biophilic Benefits Add to Mass Timber’s Long-Term Value Proposition CLT Helps Contractors Overcome Skilled-Labor Shortages Arizona Set to Welcome First CLT Office Building Bethlehem Steel Tower Demolished USDA Leads Nationwide Celebration of Homeownership

-INSIGHTS FROM THE COMPETITIONSteel and Concrete Lament USDA Support of Wood Products Steel Industry Casts Doubt on Methods to Measure Wood’s Sustainability Cement Industry Positions Itself as Key to Resilient Construction Steel Suited for Taller Modular Construction
+INSIGHTS ON THE COMPETITIONSteel and Concrete Lament USDA Support of Wood Products Steel Industry Casts Doubt on Methods to Measure Wood’s Sustainability Cement Industry Positions Itself as Key to Resilient Construction Steel Suited for Taller Modular Construction

 The AWC Sponsors Second Annual Timber-Strong Design Build℠ Competition